Alex-Katz9/chicago_parking/Metis_SQL/metis_SQL3.md

 __What percentage of players prefer their left or right foot?
 Hint: Calculate either the right or left foot, whichever is easier based on how you setup the problem.__

+WITH player_foot AS (SELECT player_api_id, preferred_foot
+FROM Player_Attributes
+GROUP BY player_api_id)

 SELECT COUNT(* )
-FROM Player_Attributes
+FROM player_foot
-WHERE preferred_foot = 'right'
+WHERE preferred_foot = 'left'
 ;

+Repeat the above for right footed players.

-Since there are 138409 player and 183978 of them prefer their right foot, that works out to a little over 75%.
+Since there are 11060 players total and 8373 of them prefer their right foot, that works out to a little over 75%.